 Why do babies fight sleep?
-First, babies aren’t born knowing the value of a good night’s sleep and they lack maturity.
+First, babies aren’t born knowing the value of a good night’s sleep.
 The 3 main reasons babies fight sleep are over-tiredness, under-tiredness, and separation anxiety.
 In today’s article, we explain 3 reasons your baby might be fighting sleep and 5 things you can try today to help!

 Baby Fighting Sleep?
 3 Reasons Why